zorenalvano/drone-project/README.md

 3. The application will start on port 8080 by default.
 You can change the port by modifying the application.yml file
     - server:
         port: 8080
-4. After running the application, there are 10 pre-loaded data for drones

 ## Run Test